Arthur Haswell Flute Repairs

-Our headjoints play with a modern response while giving the rich powerful sound associated with vintage wooden flutes.
+Our headjoints play with a modern response while giving the rich powerful and warm sound associated with vintage wooden flutes.
 All are thinwall to give maximum resonance.
 The standard cut is somewhat resistant, demanding more from the player and rewarding with greater control and a subtler range of sounds and dynamics.

 We also offer a free-blowing embouchure cut, suitable for players who prefer easier sound production and lots of it.

 WE FIT EACH HEADJOINT with our own African Blackwood crown.
 This screws into a traditional-style African Blackwood cork assembly with silver face.
 We have found that the traditional combination of a thin sheet of cork lapped round a solid wood cylinder, now elsewhere abandoned, gives a well-balanced sound and excellent response.

 Each HASWELL headjoint comes in a Chris Raven box